These bright stuffed zucchini boats loaded with Mediterranean favorites like tomatoes, feta, and fresh herbs can be ready in 20 minutes or less!

 Classic stuffed zucchini boat recipes typically call for a heavy meat and cheese topping, but these vegetarian zucchini boats take on fresh Mediterranean flavors that will not disappoint.

-I love to make use of the entire zucchini, including the flesh; it goes right in the filling for the zucchini boats.
+Like our Greek stuffed onions, we make use of the entire vegetable, including the flesh; it goes right in the filling for the zucchini boats.

 This is a simple recipe that takes 20 minutes or less!
 Here's how...